austinnebel/climate-controller/frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Climate Controller Frontend

+This is the frontend of the climate controller.
+The frontend is built with React and typescript.

-## Available Scripts
+## React Scripts

-In the project directory, you can run:

 ### `npm start`